What GOP health care bill really says about pre-existing conditions

 States that apply for this waiver would have to set up high-risk pools or other programs aimed at minimizing insurers' exposure to costly policyholders.
 This could offset some of the price hikes carriers would levy on those with pre-existing conditions.

-But experts say the $130 billion that Republicans would set aside to fund these programs is woefully inadequate.
+But experts say the $130 billion that Republicans would set aside to fund these programs through 2026 is woefully inadequate.
 High risk pools existed before Obamacare, but most were underfunded, charged policyholders high premiums and had waiting lists.

+Health policy experts, consumer advocates, provider groups and even some Republican lawmakers have voiced concerns about how the amendment would affect those with medical issues.
+Several have come out strongly opposing the revised bill.

+Related: Republicans continue to work on health care.
+They can't afford not to.